Sweet Spot API

 Webhook Payload

-When an event occurs, your webhook endpoint receives an HTTP POST request with a JSON payload containing the event data.
-The payload includes the event type, unique event ID, timestamp, and the event data.
+When an event occurs, your endpoint receives an HTTP POST request with a JSON payload containing the event type, unique event ID, timestamp, and the relevant resource data.

 Example Payload